-- tourism datasets, combined with local intelligence on accommodation stock and visitor attractions in order to apportion the regional impacts to the local area. - 7.72 The key findings were that 4.1m tourism trips occurred in the district during that year, of which 3.9m were day visitors and the remainder involved an overnight stay.
+- 7.72 The key findings were that 4.1m tourism trips occurred in the district during that year, of which 3.9m were day visitors and the remainder involved an overnight stay.
 This volume of tourism was associated with £177m of expenditure in the district over the year.
 Of this total, approximately £41m was from overseas visitors.
-This level of expenditure supported around 3,100 jobs directly with an additional 550 multiplier jobs. - 7.73 Clearly day visits constitute the largest component of tourism trips to Staffordshire Moorlands (and are estimated to account for over three-quarters of tourism expenditure in the district6).
+This level of expenditure supported around 3,100 jobs directly with an additional 550 multiplier jobs. - 7.73 Clearly day visits constitute the largest component of tourism trips to Staffordshire Moorlands (and are estimated to account for over three-quarters of tourism expenditure in the district).
 This is largely driven by the presence of Alton Towers theme park which attracts around 2.4 million visitors per year.
 Other assets which attract visitors to the area are the natural environment, suitable for a variety of outdoor leisure activities including walking, cycling and horse-riding.
 The inland water bodies of Rudyard Lake and Tittesworth Reservoir are also popular.
-Across the wider Staffordshire County Council area, other key visitor assets are Tamworth Snowdome, Waterworld Waterpark, The Trentham Estate, and Uttoxeter Racecourse7. - 7.74 Of the estimated 4.1m million trips in 2012, 95% were day trips and did not involve an overnight stay.
+Across the wider Staffordshire County Council area, other key visitor assets are Tamworth Snowdome, Waterworld Waterpark, The Trentham Estate, and Uttoxeter Racecourse. - 7.74 Of the estimated 4.1m million trips in 2012, 95% were day trips and did not involve an overnight stay.
 The current volume of holiday breaks in the district is therefore modest.
 Just over half (51%) of staying trips involved a hotel stay, and a quarter (24%) involved camping.
-Research has suggested that the low amount of overnight stays could be due to a shortage of quality accommodation in the area^{viii}.
-Staffordshire County Council has expressed its belief that the current accommodation stock is not of high enough quality to satisfy demands for overnight hotel visits to the district^{ix}.
+Research has suggested that the low amount of overnight stays could be due to a shortage of quality accommodation in the areaviii.
+Staffordshire County Council has expressed its belief that the current accommodation stock is not of high enough quality to satisfy demands for overnight hotel visits to the districtix.
 The proximity of the Peak District National Park, a popular destination for holiday stays, is also likely to be an explanatory factor for the relatively low levels of overnight leisure tourism in the district.
 As only 25% of the Peak District is within Staffordshire Moorlands, most of the accommodation in the Park will be situated outside of the bounds of the district. - 7.75 It was estimated that 50% of the overnight trips component of tourism visits was driven by visits to Alton Towers.
 Most of the expenditure and jobs supported by this major attraction is assumed to be retained within the immediate site, with rates of extender trips and off-site visits being low. - 7.76 The GB Day Visitor Survey gives an indication of average visitor spend in the district from day trips.
 Day visitors to Staffordshire Moorlands spend on average £33.50 in 2013.
 This was slightly under the West Midlands average of £36.30 but in line with the England average of £33.60.
 Estimates from TRS research, which differentiate between town visits and countryside visits, are similar £29.90 for countryside day trips and £44.80 for town day trips. - 7.77 For overnight stays, expenditure is substantially greater for overseas visitors.
 Spend per visit and spend per night from domestic tourists is slightly greater for holiday tourism than business and tourism.
 At £51-56, average spend per night is estimated to be much greater than average day visit spend.